 Once you build up some of these relationships, consider writing a guest piece to contribute to another blog (and returning the favor).
 This can expose your content to an entirely different audience that could potentially share your information and commit to your blog.
 Put your quality content out there and respond to questions or comments to build relationships just as if it were your own blog.

-Now this may sound overdone, and you’ve likely read the “guest blogging is dead” articles, but it can still be incredibly effective if done right.
-The truth is that content is still king, and while guest posting has lost some of its luster; Google is still taking it seriously.
-Google aside, focus on high quality blogs over quantity as a way to get your own blog in front of new, relevant eyes.
+Now, this may sound overdone, and you’ve likely read the “guest blogging is dead” articles, but it can still be incredibly effective at driving blog traffic if done right.
+The truth is that content is still king, and while guest posting has lost some of its luster, Google is still taking it seriously.
+Google aside, focus on high-quality blogs over quantity as a way to get your own blog in front of new, relevant eyes.
 It’s time consuming, but well worth it.

 Your faithful subscribers count on you to keep them up-to-date on what’s current and pragmatic.
-You, therefore, need to be aware of news, buzzwords, and trends as they are happening.
-You could subscribe to Google Alerts to help you with this; every time content related to your blog topics is published, you will be made aware of it.
+Therefore, you need to be aware of news, buzzwords, and trends as they are happening.
+You could subscribe to Google Alerts to help you with this; every time content related to your blog topics is published, you will be aware of it.

 Some of the options you can choose from include how often you are alerted, the sources from which the information comes (news, blogs, web, video, books, discussions, or finance), the country or region from which you want the information, and where you want it sent.

-A great way to stick to a schedule is to upload your blog posts, schedule them through WordPress (shown below, just click “edit” and then “OK” and the “publish” button will change to “schedule”), and utilize a calendar plugin such as Editorial Calendar.
-Write all of your blog posts as early as you can and then schedule them accordingly.
+A great way to stick to a schedule is to upload your blog posts, schedule them through WordPress, and use a calendar plugin such as Editorial Calendar.
+Write all of your blog posts as early as you can, and then schedule them accordingly.

-Note: We recommend that if you have a solid amount of traffic and data, consider a CRM tool to help you grow your reach even further.
+Note: We recommend that if you have a solid amount of blog and website traffic and data, consider a CRM tool to help you grow your reach even further.

 You want your content out there, wherever “out there” might be.
-You don’t just want your audience members to read your content — you want them to share it with their friends, partners, and employees.
-To encourage this action, you must provide sharing on your blog; see the example below:
+You don’t just want your audience members to read your content — you want them to share it with their friends, partners, and employees to drive more blog traffic.
+To encourage this action, you must provide sharing on your blog.

-Building your blog’s traffic is essential to building your audience.
-You want visitors to not only appreciate what they read, but subscribe to it and share it.
-Following the listed steps will ensure your audience grows and your blog remains successful.
+Building up your blog traffic is essential to building your audience.
+You want visitors to not only appreciate what they read but subscribe to it and share it.
+Following the listed steps will ensure your audience and blog traffic grows, and your blog remains successful.

 What do you grow your blog traffic?
 What has worked for you in the past?
 Let us know your thoughts and experiences in the comment section below.